chuynh17/Election-Analysis/README.md

       - Diana DeGette , who received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
+Seth, the client, was seeking additinoal information about the election race.
+Him and his team wanted information that was based around the counties involved in the election audit.
+He tasked us with providing the following:

+1. Calculate the voter turnout for each county.
+2. Calculate the percentage of votes for each county contributed to the election.
+3. Determine which county had the largest turnout.

 ## Challenge Summary

+#### Election Results
+Total Votes: 369,711

+County Results:
+Jefferson County: 38,855 (10.5%)
+Denver: 306,055 (82.8%)
+Arapahoe: 24,801 (6.7%)

+The Largest County turnout was Denver County.

+Candidate Results:
+Charles Casper Stockham: 85,213 (23.0%)
+Dianna DeGette: 272,892 (73.8%)
+Raymon Anthony Doane: 11,606 (3.1%)

+Election Winner:
+Dianna DeGette, with 73.8% of the votes for a total of 272,892 votes.